Jarred-Sumner/Email2Face/README.md

 Email2Face is a simple library for getting the person's face behind an email address.
 At [Lockitron](https://lockitron.com), we wanted faces next to names.
 It's a lot easier to remember who someone is when you can see their face.
 But, that's difficult to implement when all you have is an email address and a name.

-After thinking about it for awhile, we came up with a good solution.
+After thinking about it for a few days, we came up with a good solution.
 Facebook has lots of faces, so why not use that?
 But, Facebook does not have an API for searching for profile pictures by email.
 So, we made one.

 ## Dependencies & Warnings